 - Being distracted and having trouble focusing

 - Avoidant or passive-aggressive behavior

-On the other end of the spectrum, some individuals with generalized anxiety became overly independent and detached from their partner and their emotions.
-They may avoid negative emotions by not revealing their feelings, opening up, or being vulnerable.
-An individual who is avoidant of close relationships may be described as cold, emotionally unavailable, lacking empathy, or even stand-offish.
+On the other end of the spectrum, some individuals with anxiety disorders become overly independent and detached from their partner and their emotions.
+They may avoid negative emotions by not revealing their feelings, opening up or being vulnerable.
+An individual who is avoidant of close relationships may be described as cold, emotionally unavailable, lacking empathy or even stand-offish.
 This can create a lot of negative energy and distance in a romantic relationship, which often leaves the other partner feeling inadequate and unwanted.

 Managing Anxiety in Your Romantic Relationship